django-cms/django-cms/cms/docs/plugins.md

 	request = context['request']

-because the request will always be in the context as the requescontext processor is required by the cms
+because the request will always be in the context as the requestcontext processor is required by the cms

 Template
 --------